sumandas0/5tran/README.md

 This project uses a multi-agent system built with Google's Agent Development Kit (ADK) to automate the creation of Fivetran connectors.

+> **Note**: This project uses Firecrawl's `scrape` API endpoint for faster performance compared to the `extract` endpoint.

 ## How it works

 1.  **Input**: You provide a project name, website URL, and a prompt describing the data you want to extract.
-2.  **Data Extraction**: The Schema Generator agent uses Firecrawl's `extract` endpoint to extract sample data from the website based on your prompt.
+2.  **Data Extraction**: The Schema Generator agent uses Firecrawl's `scrape` endpoint to extract sample data from the website based on your prompt.
-3.  **Dual Schema Generation**: The agent analyzes the extracted data and creates TWO schemas:
+3.  **Dual Schema Generation**: The agent analyzes the scraped data and creates TWO schemas:
     - **Firecrawl Schema**: A JSON schema for data extraction via the Firecrawl API
     - **Fivetran SDK Schema**: A table definition for the Fivetran connector's `schema()` function
 4.  **Template-Based Generation**: A parameterized connector template is populated with your URL, prompt, and both schemas to create the final connector code.